tzaczek/SteelToeExercise/README.md

 ## The business goal of the project

-The main goal is to expose REST API which allows for GitHub reposiotors search.
-It should be possible to load starred repositores and search for repositories which use spsecifed license name.
+The main goal is to expose REST API which allows for GitHub repositories search.
+It should be possible to load starred repositories and search for repositories which use specified license name.
 Authentication is currently very simplified and personal GitHub access token is required to process request.

 ## Architecture